wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 4. Find dates and times when you're in a quiet private indoor place where no one else (co-workers) are near.

-4. Use your Linux Foundation credentials to create an account at <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>.
+4. Use your Linux Foundation credentials to create an account at

+   <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>.

 1. <a target="_blank" href="https://chrome.google.com/webstore/detail/innovative-exams-screensh/dkbjhjljfaagngbdhomnlcheiiangfle/related">Install the Chrome extension</a> used to take exams, verified during exam scheduling.

+1. Pick a date when your Biorythms are positive on Intellectual and Physical, not hitting bottom or crossing from positive to negative:

+   <a target="_blank" href="https://keisan.casio.com/exec/system/1340246447">https://keisan.casio.com/exec/system/1340246447</a>

 4. Sign-in at <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>.
 For "Sponsor and exam", type one of the following: